dkz2r/latex-novice-academic-publishing/episodes/02-document-structure.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Become familiar with the basic structure of a LaTeX document.
-- Use Overleaf to render a LaTeX document into a PDF.
+- Use TeXworks to render a LaTeX document into a PDF.
 - Identify how to add special characters to a LaTeX document.

 ::::::::::::::::::::::::::::::::::::::::::::::::